Algos-hub/dotfiles/README.md

 This repo was designed to be used with GNU [`stow`](https://www.gnu.org/software/stow/), so setting everything up should be as simple as writing<br/> `stow $directory_name` from the root of this repo.

+All the icons are from [https://github.com/rose-pine/gtk](https://github.com/rose-pine/gtk).

 # Installation

 **Assuming you use arch, or an arch-based distro, but the steps should be similar regardless.**<br/>
 **This configuration also assumes you already had GDM and the Gnome Desktop Environment installed<br/>(I highly recommend having a second, more "stable", Desktop Environment in case you break something and need to fix it).**

 1. `Installation`
-   - Run `yay -S hyprland rofi waybar kitty pwvucontrol nerd-fonts-git fastfetch neovim zsh stow dconf dconf-editor` in your terminal.
+   - Run `yay -S hyprland rofi waybar kitty pwvucontrol nerd-fonts-git fastfetch neovim zsh stow dconf dconf-editor fzf` in your terminal.
    - Run `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"` to install Oh-My-Zsh.
    - Run `git clone --depth=1 https://github.com/romkatv/powerlevel10k.git "${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k"` to install Powerlevel10k.
    - Run `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm` to set up Tmux TMP.
    - Run `git clone https://github.com/Algos-hub/dotfiles` to clone this repo.
 2. `Configuration & Setup`
-   - From the root directory of this repo, run <br/>`stow hypr waybar nvim bash zsh fastfetch gtk-3.0 gtk-4.0 icons p10k rofi themes wallpapers Xresources kitty`<br/>(if you already have some configuration files for those programs, make sure to back them up so you can reimplement them later)
+   - From the root directory of this repo, run <br/>`stow hypr waybar nvim bash zsh fastfetch gtk-3.0 gtk-4.0 icons p10k rofi wallpapers Xresources kitty`<br/>(if you already have some configuration files for those programs, make sure to back them up so you can reimplement them later)
    - Use a text editor to edit the Hyprland config file in `~/.config/hypr/hyprland.conf`.
 You need to edit the config to setup your wallpaper and monitor settings.
    - Enter `dconf-editor` in your terminal to open up the dconf gui program, search "gtk-theme", and set the theme value to `rose-pine-moon`.
 You may also use dconf to set your icon theme and cursor theme to ones of your liking.